Waiuku Activities You Can’t Miss

 This commercial forest with a pine plantation has recreational areas for walks, mountain biking, picnicking and fishing.
 Popular walk and bike trails include Alders Bell Road link, the Beach Trail, Gilpin Walton link and the Cowell Bush Track.

-Location: 13km south of Waiuku.
+Location: 13km (8 miles) south of Waiuku.
 Access is via the gates on Wilson Road or Ghezzie Road.

 9. Carve Your Own Greenstone Pendant

 Yes, you don’t have to travel to the west coast of the South Island to carve your own traditional Maori greenstone pendant!
 It can happen right here in Auckland!
 Join a jade carving workshop and make yourself a meaningful souvenir.